-At 31 March 2021 total Reserves stood at £117.2 million (2020: £117.9 million).
-The £0.6 million decrease is made up of a £0.4 million decrease in usable reserves and a £0.3 million decrease in unusable reserves.
-The decrease in usable reserves is due to a £0.5 million decrease in the capital grants unapplied reserve, a decrease of £0.1 million in the capital receipts reserve offset by an increase of £0.2 million in the operational revenue/earmarked reserves.
+At 31 March 2022 total Reserves stood at £126.7 million (2021: £117.2 million).
+The £9.5 million increase is made up of a £0.1 million increase in usable reserves and a £9.4 million increase in unusable reserves.
+The increase in usable reserves is due to a decrease of £0.1 million in the capital receipts reserves and a £0.2 million increase in the capital grants unapplied reserve.

-The decrease in unusable reserves is due to a £2.1 million decrease in the Deferred Capital Grants reserve, a £2.4 increase in Pension Reserve and a £0.6 deccrease in Revaluation Reserve.
+The increase in unusable reserves is due to a £6.1 million decrease in the Deferred Capital Grants reserve, a £13.3 million increase in Pension Reserve and a £2.2 million increase in Revaluation Reserve.